amathew195/react-jobly/README.md

 ![alt text](https://github.com/amathew195/react-jobly/blob/main/public/Images/ReactComponentHierarchy.jpeg?raw=true)

 ## Install<a name="Install"></a>:
-To set up and load the database:

-    createdb jobly < jobly.sql

 This project uses Node.js for the back-end JavaScript runtime environment.
 To install the backend dependencies from the package.json file: